Our Products & Services

 }

-- If you haven't done so already, you should now disable the NAS table as mentioned in the beginning of this article.
-You do this by going back into the genie you used to setup the radius database:
+} - If you haven’t already, disable the NAS table as mentioned earlier.
+To accomplish this, reopen the setup wizard (“genie”) you used to configure the RADIUS database:

 - systemctl restart freeradius

-- In the NAS (MikroTik) you can also watch this happen in real-time from the PPP > Active Connections (or Queues > Simple Queues) Windows and see the client disappear and then reappear with the updated session and new queue if there was a service change.
+- On the NAS (MikroTik), you can watch this in real time in PPP > Active Connections (or Queues > Simple Queues).
+The client will disappear, then reappear with a refreshed session—and a new queue if the service changed.